 Seikoro Ryokan/晴鴨楼 (English) Facebook A traditional Japanese inn, established in 1831.
 They can switch katsuo dashi to kombu/shiitake dashi when the request is made in Japanese.
 It’s not known if they can take English-language requests, although the presence of an English-language website is a good sign.

-Sunrise Suites (English) Reported in 2017 to offer a vegan breakfast option.
+Sunrise Suites (Booking.com English link) Reported in 2017 to offer a vegan breakfast option.

 Vegan Minshuku Sanbiki Neko (English) This fully vegan accommodation, opened in 2018, offers a breakfast that has been reported to be delicious and filling, as well as provides guests with tips about vegan eating options in and around the city.